Rob Riggle

-Robert Allen Riggle Jr. (born April 21, 1970) is an American actor, stand-up comedian, and retired United States Marine officer.
+Robert Allen Riggle Jr. (born 21 April 1970) is an American actor, stand-up comedian, and retired United States Marine officer.
 He was born in Louisville, Kentucky, joining the Marines in 1990 and later attaining the rank of lieutenant colonel.

-Riggle is known for his work as a correspondent on Comedy Central's The Daily Show from 2006 to 2008; as a cast member on the NBC sketch comedy series Saturday Night Live from 2004 to 2005; as the recurring character Gil Thorpe on the 20th Television sitcom Modern Family from 2013 to 2019; and for his comedic roles in films such as Step Brothers (2008), The Hangover (2009), Killers (2010), The Internship (2013), Let's Be Cops (2014), My Big Fat Greek Wedding 2 (2016) and How to Be a Latin Lover (2017).
+Riggle is known for his work as a correspondent on Comedy Central's The Daily Show from 2006 to 2008; as a cast member on the NBC sketch comedy series Saturday Night Live from 2004 to 2005; as the recurring character Gil Thorpe on the 20th Television sitcom Modern Family from 2013 to 2019; and for his comedic roles in films such as Step Brothers (2008), The Hangover (2009), Killers (2010), The Internship (2013), Let's Be Cops (2014), My Big Fat Greek Wedding 2 (2016), and How to Be a Latin Lover (2017).
 He has also co-starred in the Adult Swim comedy-action series NTSF:SD:SUV::.
 In 2012, he replaced Frank Caliendo for the comedy skit and prognostication portions of Fox NFL Sunday.
 Riggle co-hosted the miniature golf game show series Holey Moley with Joe Tessitore on ABC from 2019 to 2022.

+His voice acting work includes Bob's Burgers, Rick and Morty, and The Loud House.
+In film, He voiced roles in Hotel Transylvania franchise (2012-present) and The Lorax (both 2012).

 Early life

-Robert Allen Riggle Jr. was born on April 21, 1970, in Louisville, Kentucky, the son of Sandra and Robert Allen Riggle Sr., who worked in insurance.
+Robert Allen Riggle Jr. was born on 21 April 1970, in Louisville, Kentucky, the son of Sandra and Robert Allen Riggle Sr., who worked in insurance.
 His family moved to Overland Park, Kansas when he was two.
 He attended Shawnee Mission South High School, where he was involved in the school's radio and TV stations.
 He was voted the most humorous in high school and graduated in 1988.
 He later attended the University of Kansas, where he was a member of the Phi Gamma Delta fraternity, attained his pilot's license, and graduated with a Bachelor of Arts in Theater and Film in 1992.
 He went on to earn a Master of Public Administration degree from Webster University in 1997.